QUESTIONS & CONCERNS

 Meet with a psychology advisor for an appointment or open advising or contact us at (480) 965-7258 to assist you further with your class registration issue.

 How do I register for more than the allowed credit hours?

-Students are permitted to register for up to 18 credit hours without restrictions during the fall and spring semesters.
-If you would like to register for more than 18 credit hours, review the CLAS course overload guidelines and meet with an advisor to discuss your course overload request.
+Students are permitted to register for up to 18 total credit hours without restrictions during the fall and spring semesters.
+Students are able to register for 9 credit hours in session A and session B without restriction.
+If you would like to register for more than 18 total credit hours or more than 9 credit hours in session A or session B, review the The College credit overload guidelines and meet with an advisor to discuss your course overload request.